Personal Archive

 Both nights showed me this:

-Sonic geography is about what sound allows.
+Sonic geographies explores how sound allows people to move across time and space without physically leaving the dance floor.
 HoneyLuv moved us through Black diasporic utopias.
-The Martinez Brothers looped migration politics into 5AM joy.
+The Martinez Brothers looped migration politics through lyrics.
 Both nights challenged who the dancefloor belongs to.
 Music traveled.
 Bodies traveled.
 Memory traveled.
 And for a few hours, LA felt like a counter-archive, one where Black, Latino, trans, and queer people were central.
 Where music passed even when borders tried to stop bodies.

 Leave a comment